 Lecturer/Senior Lecturer/Associate Professor in Statistical Science

 The School is one of the UK’s leading centres for mathematics (ranked 4th for research intensity and joint 5th for GPA in the national REF2014 assessment).
-Comprising over 140 academic, research and professional services staff, the School has recently moved to its new home in the historic Grade II-listed Fry Building in the heart of the University precinct.
-Following a £33 million three-year renovation project, the Fry Building provides state-of-the-art facilities for mathematics teaching and research.
+Comprising over 140 academic, research and professional services staff, the School recently moved to its new home, the historic Grade II-listed Fry Building in the heart of the University precinct.
+Following a £33 million renovation, the Fry Building provides state-of-the-art facilities for mathematics teaching and research.

 The School has strong links with the Heilbronn Institute for Mathematical Research, a national facility headquartered in Bristol that supports a broad range of mathematical research across the UK.
 HIMR currently funds over 20 postdoctoral fellows in the School of Mathematics and sponsors numerous seminar series, workshops, conferences and visitor programmes that extend and enrich our research environment.
 The University is a member of the Alan Turing Institute.

 The University of Bristol offers competitive salaries, an outstanding research environment and access to excellent students.
 The city of Bristol is routinely ranked as the best city to live in the UK, and is a major centre for technology, innovation and creativity.

 The School of Mathematics is committed to equal opportunities and to promoting diversity and an inclusive working environment.
 It is an Athena SWAN Silver Award holder, and supporter of the LMS Good Practice Scheme aiming at advancing women's careers in mathematics.
 We particularly welcome applications from women and underrepresented groups for this post.

 It is the applicant's responsibility to ensure their referees send a letter of reference by email to firstname.lastname@example.org by the deadline 25 September 2020.
 This instruction supersedes any information in the online application form suggesting that referees are contacted directly by the University.